naofumi0115/PAV-Training/exercises/tut2.md

 // start the route.
 Route::run('/');
 ```
-But by default, Apache will navigate the user request mapping to project folder.
+But by default, Apache will navigate the user's request mapping to project folder.

-example.
+Example.

 | No | Request url                   | Directory is mapping          |
 | - | ------------                  | -----------------             |